saumay3105/TweetSenti/README.md

 # Twitter Sentiment Analysis

 This repository contains the implementation of a Twitter Sentiment Analysis project.
-The project aims to classify the sentiment of tweets as positive or negative using machine learning techniques.
+The project aims to classify the sentiment of tweets as positive or negative using Logistic Regression.

 ## Files in the Repository